-The Philodendron adansonii is a beautiful hanging basket plant with heart-shaped leaves that can add interest to your room with its unique foliage with holes.
+The Philodendron adansonii of the Araceae family is a beautiful hanging basket plant with heart-shaped leaves that can add interest to your room with its unique foliage with holes.
 The holes on the leaves resemble swiss cheese, which is why the Philodendron adansonii is also referred to by that name.

 - What Is Philodendron Adansonii?